Key insights

 Open Proxy Support

 While MegaMedusa provides support for open proxies and includes a tool to scrape fresh lists of open proxies from publicly available open proxy lists, commercial proxies and private proxies that require authentication are not supported.
 Adding support for authentication, however, is not a big task and the code shows that the author is not an inexperienced Node.js developer.
 There is also evidence that the core members of RipperSec use several more evolved and improved versions of MegaMedusa.
-It is not improbable that certain attacks leverage commercial proxy lists that allow diversifying attack traffic across several hundreds of thousands of IP addresses compared to several thousands of open proxies than can be freely scraped.
+It is likely that certain attacks leverage commercial proxy lists to diversify traffic across hundreds of thousands of IP addresses, compared to the several thousand open proxies that can be freely scraped.

 The Node.js scrapers provided in the repository are very basic, but they do provide a list of over 30 different resources on the internet that can be used to create custom proxy files.
 Moreover, searching the internet for open proxy lists is easy enough.
 Most open proxy websites provide a download function to save a filtered list of proxies in text format that can be directly used with the MegaMedusa tool.